-The committee decided to recommend having Congress choose the president.
-But when John Dickinson, from Delaware, (Lawyer and governor of both Delaware and Pennsylvania), suggested they reconsider having Congress choose the president, even though the committee had already decided that issue, Gouverneur Morris, from Pennsylvania, jumped at the chance to choose the president by any way other than Congress.
-(No, that’s not a typo, Gouverneur really was his first name.
-He was most famous for his wooden leg that he got when he was run over by a carriage while fleeing from the irate husband of one of his lovers.)
-Gouverneur Morris had seen way too much politics in state legislatures and in the Continental Congress to think the new Congress would be a good way to choose the president.
+The Committee on Postponed Matters recommended Congress choose the president.
+But when John Dickinson (Lawyer and previous governor of Delaware and Pennsylvania), suggested they reconsider having Congress choose the president, Gouverneur Morris from Pennsylvania (Born wealthy, Columbia University graduate and lawyer) jumped at the chance to choose the president by any way other than Congress.
+(No, that’s not a typo, Gouverneur really was his first name.)
+He had seen way too much politics in the Continental Congress to want the new Congress to choose the president.

-So Gouverneur Morris and James Madison (Although his soft voice made him a poor speaker, he addressed the convention 150 times and served in both the Continental Congress and the Virginia legislature) revived the Electoral College to choose the president, that James Wilson had originally suggested way back in June, but had been voted down by the convention.
-Since no one was really happy with Congress choosing the president, the other delegates listened to their arguments why an Electoral College would be a better way to choose the president.
+Although his soft voice made him a poor speaker, (he addressed the convention 150 times and served in the Virginia legislature and the Continental Congress.) he helped revived the Electoral College, which had previously been dismissed, to choose the president.
+Since no one was really happy with Congress choosing the president, as the “lesser of three evils”, the other delegates listened to their arguments why the Electoral College would be a better way to choose the president.

 The Electors in the Electoral College would be chosen by a method decided by each of the states.
 That would get the support of the states who feared a too powerful national government.